Our team working with you and for you

 We can assist you in attempting to negotiate an outcome outside of Court.
 However, if that is not possible, or in cases of urgency, Court proceedings may be required.

-As a first step in the Court process, we prepare an affidavit (explaining in legal terms the relevant factors in your relationship) along with an Initiating Application or Response, Notice of Risk, Financial Statement and Cover Letter to the Registry (in cases of urgency).
+As a first step in the Court process, we prepare an affidavit (explaining in legal terms the relevant factors in your relationship) along with an Initiating Application or Response, Financial Statement and Cover Letter to the Registry (in cases of urgency).

 The Court requests a filing fee to lodge your paperwork.
-If we have been authorised to represent you on a grant of Legal Aid, the fee is waived.
-The fee can also be deferred if you may have difficulty paying.
+The fee can be waived you may have difficulty paying.

 If your matter is urgent, we can request an urgent hearing date.
 Depending on the urgency of your case, the Court may list your matters within a couple of days or as much as two months later.